-- Public Performance revenue is generated by VPL's licensing of businesses from sectors across the UK to play music videos in public. - Broadcast revenue is generated from VPL's licensing of TV to include music videos within their programming. - New Media revenue derives from licensing the inclusion of music videos in broadcasters' audio visual on demand services.
+- Public Performance revenue is generated by VPL's licensing of businesses from sectors across the UK to play music videos in public. - Broadcast revenue is generated from VPL's licensing of TV to include music videos within their programming.

 Total revenue collected as shown above differs from licence fee income reported in the Statement of Comprehensive Income due to a difference in the basis of revenue recognition.
 Licence fee income in the Statement of Comprehensive Income was recognised evenly over the period of the licence term whereas for distribution purposes, certain revenue was recognised on a cash received basis.